-Founded in 1998, The Weill Cornell Vein Treatment Center has consistently been recognized as one of the leading vein care centers in the world.
-Our physicians, Dr. Neil M. Khilnani, Dr. Ronald S. Winokur and Dr. Marc H. Schiffman are all full time faculty members at Weill Cornell Medicine, are American Board of Medical Specialists (ABMS) board certified in Diagnostic Radiology and have completed advanced fellowship training in Cardiovascular and Interventional Radiology.
+Founded in 1998, Weill Cornell Vein Treatment Center has consistently been recognized as one of the leading vein care centers in the world.
+Our physicians, Dr. Neil M. Khilnani, Dr. Lisa Amatangelo, Dr. Kimberly Scherer, Dr. Marc Schiffman and Dr. Ronald Winokur, are all full time faculty members at Weill Cornell Medicine, are American Board of Medical Specialists (ABMS) board certified in Diagnostic Radiology and have completed advanced fellowship training in Cardiovascular and Interventional Radiology.
 They are on the medical staff of the New York-Presbyterian Hospital/Weill Cornell Medical Center Campus, which is consistently rated the best hospital in New York City and in the top ten in the United States by the US News & World Report.

 At the Weill Cornell Vein Treatment Center, your care is completely managed by your physician.
 In many other practices in our region, patient consultations and medical and surgical procedures are performed by nurse practitioners and physician assistants, sclerotherapy by nurses, and diagnostic ultrasounds by technologists.
 At the Weill Cornell Vein Treatment Center, your physician will be personally attending to each of these steps; they are committed to providing you with personalized care.
 We are known for outstanding clinical results and patient satisfaction, as well as being leaders in research, education and patient advocacy at the national level.